Rick Springfield: Music

 Springfield was 13 when he learned guitar.
 He joined various bands in England, where his father was stationed from 1958 to 1963, and several more after returning to Australia.
 In 1968, he was approached by bass guitarist Pete Watson to join his group Rockhouse.
 Later that year, Watson changed the band's name to MPD Ltd and, in October when Springfield was 19 years old, they toured South Vietnam to entertain Australian troops.
 Another member of MPD Ltd was Danny Finley (drummer).
 Upon returning to Australia, they formed Wickedy Wak.
 They were joined by Phil Blackmore on keyboards and Dick Howard.
-Go-Set journalist Ian "Molly" Meldrum produced Wickedy Wak's single, "Billie's Bikie Boys", with Beeb Birtles of pop rock group Zoot as a backing vocalist.
+Go-Set journalist Molly Meldrum produced Wickedy Wak's single, "Billie's Bikie Boys", with Beeb Birtles of pop rock group Zoot as a backing vocalist.

 In September 1969, Springfield replaced Roger Hicks as lead guitarist and vocalist in Zoot, with Birtles on bass guitar and vocals, Darryl Cotton on lead vocals and guitar, and Rick Brewer on drums.
 Upon joining Zoot, Springfield adopted the "Think Pink – Think Zoot" theme that had the band members dressed head to toe in pink satin.
-The publicity gimmick brought attention to the group and attracted numerous teenage girl fans; however it caused problems in establishing their credibility as serious rock musicians.
+The publicity gimmick brought attention to the group and attracted numerous teenage girl fans, but caused problems in establishing their credibility as serious rock musicians.
 Zoot's fifth single, "Hey Pinky", was written by Springfield.
 The group attempted to shake off their teeny-bopper image.
 They followed with a hard rock cover version of The Beatles' hit "Eleanor Rigby", which peaked at No. 4 on Go-Set's Top 40 in March 1971.
 Despite another hit single with "Freak" in April, which was written by Springfield, the band broke up in May.